markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

         <b>When</b> customer orders book
         <b>Then</b> customer library contains book with id

-    <b>B.</b>Premium user can not order book that will be released in more than 30 days.
+    <b>B.</b>Premium user cannot order book that will be released in more than 30 days.
         <b>Given</b> a book with id
             With official release date in 31 days
             And a premium customer
         <b>When</b> customer orders book
         <b>Then</b> customer gets error message

-    <b>C.</b>Standard user can not order book before official release
+    <b>C.</b>Standard user cannot order book before official release
         <b>Given</b> a book with id
             With official release date in 15 days
             And a regular customer